efpe/amazon-alexa-lg-tv/README.md

 Use your Echo or Echo Dot to turn on/off your LG TV.

+## Compatibility

 You need a TV with WebOS 2.0+.
+Compatible with Linux and MacOS (Python poll is not supported by Windows).

 ## Usage